 - Red Onions

 Whole grains include breads, tortillas, pita, pasta, rice, and oats to name a few.
 Always buy the whole grain version of these carbohydrates.
-Instead of white bread, opt for whole grain bread.
-Instead flour tortillas, opt for whole wheat or corn tortillas.
+Instead of white bread, opt for whole-grain bread.
+Instead of flour tortillas, opt for whole wheat or corn tortillas.
 Instead of white pasta, opt for whole wheat, lentil, or chickpea pasta.
 Below is a list of the whole grains I stock up on when I’m at the store.
+Make grain bowls, pastas, sandwiches, tacos, and more!

 - Whole Wheat or Sprouted Wheat Tortillas